Fast-forward scaling theory for quantum dynamics on curved space-time: Fast-forward scaling theory for curved space-time

 We develop FFST for relativistic quantum mechanics, particularly, a scalar field $\phi$.
 For later convenience, we consider scalar field on curved space-time.
 Namely, the scalar field couples to gravity $g_{\mu\nu}$ and it follows the Klein-Gordon equation on curved space-time:

 where $g_{\mu\nu}$ is a fixed background; $g$ is determinant of $g_{\mu\nu}$; $m$ is the mass of the particle.
 Also, we use the Einstein's summation convention\footnote{See textbooks \cite{Hawking:1973uf,Zee:2013dea} for reviews of general relativity.} and the Greek indices $\mu,\nu$ run over $0,1,\dots,d$ where $d$ is the dimension of the space-time.
-In the following discussion, we set $d$ to three without loss of generality.
-We define the speed-controlled state as
+In the following, we set $d$ to three without loss of generality.